reimarrosas/DigitalOcean_VPS_Project_Unix/README.md

-# VPS Deployment for Web Application
+# VPS Deployment and Hosting for Web Application

 ## Goal

-The goal of this project is to demonstrate how to get a Virtual Private Server and modify it to host a Web Application.
+The goal of the project is to demonstrate the student's (yours truly) knowledge in basic system administration tasks by deploying and hosting a web application in a Virtual Private Server.

 ## Choice of VPS